GeertGiebens/LocoNet_IO/README.md

 - PUSH BUTTON SWITCH OFF:   PRESSED--> OPC_SW_REQ(ADRES+DIR=0)

 - PUSH BUTTON SWITCH ON/OFF:  PRESSED--> OPC_SW_REQ(ADRES1+DIR(‘0’ OR ‘1’)) + OPC_SW_REQ(ADRES2+DIR(‘0’ OR ‘1’)) + ... + OPC_SW_REQ(ADRES12+DIR(‘0’ OR ‘1’)) (if  needed)

+It is also possible to send other LocoNet codes for example locomotives: Speed, new direction, functions and so on

 ### Or you can choose between different output functions: